Juuso Välimäki: Utah Mammoth

 Shortly after the end of the 2023–24 regular season, the Coyotes' franchise was suspended and team assets were subsequently transferred to the expansion team Utah Mammoth; as a result, he became a member of the Mammoth.
+In the 2024 offseason, he signed a two-year contract with Utah on 29 June.
+After playing in 43 games for the Mammoth in the 2024–25 NHL season, registering two goals and five points, he was placed on waivers on 25 February and assigned to Utah's AHL affiliate, the Tucson Roadrunners.
+In his first game playing for Tucson, Välimäki tore his ACL on 28 February and was expected to be out for nine months to recover.
+On 28 December 2025, Välimäki was placed on waivers by the Mammoth to be assigned to the Tucson Roadrunners.
+He made three appearances for Tucson, scoring one goal and three points.

+Carolina Hurricanes

+On 5 January 2026, Välimäki was traded by the Mammoth to the Carolina Hurricanes in exchange for future considerations.
+Assigned to AHL affiliate, the Chicago Wolves, Välimäki regained his scoring output for the remainder of the season, helping the club to the Calder Cup finals to conclude his season.

+As a pending free agent, Välimäki initially opted to return to Europe in agreeing to a two-year contract with Swedish club, Brynäs IF of the Swedish Hockey League, on 23 June 2026.
+However, he enacted his NHL out clause the following day, re-signing with the Hurricanes to a one-year, $900,000 contract for the season.

 International play

 Välimäki was named to team Finland at the 2015 IIHF World U18 Championships, which eventually earned a silver medal after a 2–1 overtime loss against the United States.
 Välimäki finished the 2015 tournament with one assist in seven games.
 The following year Välimäki was named captain and led Finland to the gold medal at 2016 IIHF World U18 Championships defeating Sweden 6–1.
 Välimäki finished the 2016 World Championship with two assists in six games.

 Välimäki was named to team Finland in the 2017 World Junior Ice Hockey Championships, scoring two goals in six games as Finland finished with only one win in the tournament.
 In December 2017, Välimäki was named captain of Team Finland at the 2018 World Junior Ice Hockey Championships.
 Finland was subsequently eliminated in the quarterfinals against the Czech Republic with a final score of 4–3, and Välimäki finished the 2018 World Juniors with one goal and three assists in six games.